Regularity of powers of quadratic sequences with applications to binomial ideals: Regularity of powers of binomial edge ideals

-In this section we obtain bounds as well as precise expressions for the regularity of powers of binomial edge ideals corresponding to graphs.
-While there is extensive research on the regularity of powers of monomial edge ideals corresponding to graphs, there is absolutely no result in the case of binomial edge ideals.
+While there is extensive research on the regularity of powers of monomial edge ideals corresponding to graphs, there is absolutely no such result in the case of binomial edge ideals.
+In this section, we obtain bounds as well as precise expressions for the regularity of powers of binomial edge ideals corresponding to some classes of graphs.
 We first recall the terminologies that are needed from graph theory for our purpose.